0cjs/sedoc/8bit/msx/rom.md

            ...
-           090  GICINI    init PSG and static data for PLAY statement 093  WRTPSG    write data in E to PSG reg in A ...
+           090  GICINI    init PSG and static data for PLAY statement 093  WRTPSG    write data in E to PSG reg in A 096  RDPSG     read data from PSG reg in A, returning in A 099  STRTMS    checks/starts background tasks for BASIC `PLAY` ...
            159  CALBAS    inter-slot call to BASIC interpreter: IX=call addr